Beancow/dot-files/README.md

 ## Usage

 1. Clone this repository
-2. Symlink or copy the desired configuration files to your home directory
+2. Symlink or copy the desired configuration files to your home directory or refernce them in your .profile etc? many option!
 3. Restart your terminal to see the changes

 ## Customization

 Feel free to fork this repository and modify it to suit your preferences!

+## Future Plans

+I'm exploring several new development opportunities to enhance this configuration:

+- **Rust & Lua Utilities**: Planning to develop additional utility scripts in these languages for better performance and flexibility
+- **Swift CLI Timer App**: Working on a terminal-based timer to encourage regular movement throughout the day

+These projects will not only improve my productivity but also serve as valuable learning experiences in languages I'm looking to master.